Supported item types can be shared across participants in a collaboration. These item types include the following:

-If an ArcGIS Server service item is shared to the portal where it originated, as well as to a group associated with a collaboration workspace, members of other participants are still prompted for credentials when adding the service to a map.
-To avoid a prompt for credentials, you must share the service in the originating portal with Everyone as well as with the group associated with the collaboration workspace.
+If an ArcGIS Server service (for example, a map service or image service) is shared to the organization where it originated, as well as with a group associated with a collaboration workspace, members of other participants are still prompted for credentials when adding the service to a map.
+To avoid a prompt for credentials, you must share the service in the originating organization with Everyone as well as with the group associated with the collaboration workspace, or save credentials.

-ArcGIS Server services that are shared with collaboration participants create items in the participant portals that refer to the original service; the services and corresponding data are not copied to each participating portal.
-If a participant shares a feature service, only the owner of that service can edit the original feature service.
+ArcGIS Server services that are shared with collaboration participants create items in the participant organizations that refer to the original service; the services and corresponding data are not copied to each participating organization.
+If a participant shares a feature service by reference, only the designated members in the originating environment can edit the original feature service.

-Files such as PDFs shared with collaboration participants create corresponding file items in the collaboration participant portals.
-Any changes you make to those files as a guest participant will be overwritten when the content is synced from the item's source.
+Files, such as PDFs, shared with collaboration participants create corresponding file items in the participating organizations.
+Any changes you make to these files as a guest participant are overwritten when the content is synced from the item's source.
 The same is true of metadata associated with an item.

-Mobile map packages (.mmpk) can be shared with collaboration participants as long as they are not owned by "esri_nav".
+Mobile map packages (.mmpk) can be shared with collaboration participants if they are not owned by esri_nav.

 Item comments are not synced with collaboration participants.